alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 so 0x2f000000 is the physical address of gicd, of course, it need to be updated.

-### step 7. update gic address space
+### step 7. update GIC address space

 as we known, xen has interrupt virtualization capabilities.

-the GIC (Generic Interrupt Controller) operated within virtual machine (VM) is virtualized by xen, meaning the vm does not directly access the hardware GIC.
+the GIC (Generic Interrupt Controller) operated within VM is virtualized by xen, meaning the VM does not directly access the hardware GIC.

-interrupt requests are first received by xen, which then forwards these interrupts to the corresponding vm for handling.
+interrupt requests are first received by xen, which then forwards these interrupts to the corresponding VM for handling.

-this allows xen to manage and allocate interrupts effectively, enabling efficient sharing and isolation of hardware resources in a multi-vm environment.
+this allows xen to manage and allocate interrupts effectively, enabling efficient sharing and isolation of hardware resources in a multiple VM environment.

-the address space of gic is allocated by xen.
+the address space of GIC is allocated by xen.

 check the gicd base from xen source:

-create_domUs(void)/construct_domU()/prepare_dtb_domU()/make_gic_domU_node()
+`create_domUs(void)`/`construct_domU()`/`prepare_dtb_domU()`/`make_gic_domU_node()`

 ```c
 static int __init make_gic_domU_node(struct kernel_info *kinfo)